 The archaeological heritage of Marquesas is not less charming.
-Quite a few megalithic monuments here are known tourist landmarks, but unknown number of mysterious stone structures and statues are hiding in the forests.
+Quite a few megalithic monuments here are known tourist landmarks, but an unknown number of mysterious stone structures and statues are hiding in the forests.
 A true fairytale land!

-Happily the islands are not flooded by tourists – this place is very remote and the beauty of Marquesas is not much known in the world.
+Happily, the islands are not flooded by tourists – this place is very remote and the beauty of Marquesas is not much known in the world.

 Featured: Me’ae Iipona

 Even the fantasy movies seem to be boring if compared to the reality in Marquesas Islands, especially the amazing archaeological monuments.
 One of the most surprising ones is Me’ae Iipona – the largest cult site in Marquesas.

 This is a beautifully illustrated guide to the remote Marquesas Islands of northeastern French Polynesia.
 The text is in both French and English in a side-by-side format.
 The first section discusses prehistory, flora and fauna, social life, tatooing, and the arrival of the Europeans.
 Section Two is a tour of the six principal islands of the Marquesas.
 Section Three is a tourist guide, with full details of travel arrangements, accommodations, restaurants, excursions and activities.

 Hidden Tahiti and French Polynesia: Including Moorea, Bora Bora, and the Society, Austral, Gambier, Tuamotu, and Marquesas Islands

 Presents a guide to accommodations, restaurants, beaches, outdoor activities, transportation, sights, and culture of Tahiti and the islands of French Polynesia.